Jarno458/TsRandomizer/ReadMe.md

 # Routing changes
 * The drawbridge is now open by default, and doesnt require you to visit the twins demons
 * Amadues Labaratory now requires keycard B to open
-* To prevent got getting stuck in the past when items are still available in the present, the transition room next to the refugee camp can now be used to freely travel back and forth between past and present
+* To prevent players from getting stuck in the past when items are still available in the present, the transition room next to the refugee camp can now be used to freely travel back and forth between past and present
 * When you obtain the pyramid keys, a random transition room is unlocked that could open new routing oppertunities
 * The temporal gyre is closed, due to its high randomness inside an already randomized timezone, the timezone would be highly unstable